 Define Job Tasks

 The job tasks from the template are prepopulated in the job creation wizard.
-You can assign these to users.
+By default these tasks are locked.
+You can assign tasks to users and add due dates without editing tasks.

-By default, the task names and assays are read only.
-If you want to make changes in the tasks, click Edit Tasks
+If you want to make any changes in the tasks for this job, click Edit Tasks

 When you are defining a job starting from a template, the sections to Assign Samples